RyuZhihao123/CHITreeProject/README.md

 ## (d) [Bonus] Our other methods to get tree models from real-world data.

-**Our paper also includes some real-world trees in our dataset.** We reconstructed the 3D tree models from the 3D point cloud or images (I have implemented the algorithm in advance and collected the data for my previous papers).
+In addition to the automatic generation of tree data, **our paper also includes some real-world trees in our dataset.** We reconstructed the 3D tree models from the 3D point cloud or images (I have implemented the algorithm in advance and collected the data for my previous papers).

 :heart: **Point Cloud-based 3D Tree Reconstruction**: Please check **[my other Github repository (link)](https://github.com/RyuZhihao123/SVDTree)** for its full source code.
 You can use my code to easily reconstruct 3D trees from point clouds.